 Journal notes about how you are feeling

-Apart from the objective recording of your symptoms, you can rely on the CareClinic journal to provide a more detailed description of your feelings (emotional perspective).
+Apart from the objective recording of your symptoms in CareClinic.
+You can journal a detailed description of your feelings emotionally.
 For example, you can mention that, aside from your pain, you are feeling depressed, anxious or fatigued, providing information on what led to those feelings.

 Using these journal notes, you can see if the emotional symptoms are triggered by the pain or if it is the other way around.
 Further, based on these journal entries, the doctor can recommend a mental health specialist; he/she will help you discover the best coping strategies for dealing with the emotional manifestations associated with the chronic pain.